 If you’re looking to stay the night, Clarkco State Park offers 43 developed camping sites, seven basic camping sites, 20 cabins and even an adorable vacation cottage!
 The cottage is fully self-contained and sleeps four.
 Best of all?
 It’s set in a quiet spot in the park!
 Bring your besties for a weekend of fun!
 Clarkco State Park has been a local favorite for over 80 years, and with so much unspoiled beauty on offer it is easy to see why!

 Roosevelt State Park

-Roosevelt State Park is the perfect place for a weekend picnic with lake view to die for, a dedicated visitor’s center, and a range of recreational activities available all year!
-The best time of year to visit is definitely the fall, when the forest is illuminated with the glory of autumnal colors!
-However, Roosevelt State Park is great at any time of year, with swimming, water skiing and boating available.
-Non-watery activities including disc golf, nature trails and even a softball field!
+Roosevelt State Park is the perfect place for a weekend picnic with a lake view to die for, a dedicated visitor’s center, and a range of recreational activities available all year!
+The best time of year to visit is definitely in the fall when the forest is illuminated with the glory of autumnal colors!
+However, Roosevelt State Park is great at any time of year, with swimming, water skiing, and boating available.
+Non-watery activities include disc golf, nature trails, and even a softball field!

 Conveniently located between Meridian and Jackson, Roosevelt State Park is also home to a performing arts and media center!
 If you’re looking for an overnight or weekend stay, with a range of camping options available.
 Be warned, if you are taking your caravan – some of the camping spots can be really tight to get into!
 But this will not be a problem for confident RV drivers!

 Whatever you are looking to do, you won’t regret stopping in at this timeless Mississippi State Park!

 LeFleur’s Bluff is truly one of the great Mississippi state parks, with an abundance of recreational activities and stunning wilderness, right in the heart of Jackson!